supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 - Horizontal axis shows the natural waking hour (24-hour clock).
 - <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">Blue line</span> shows "the bedtime for days with a given waking hour."
 Use the left vertical axis to determine the value of this line.
 - <span style="padding: 3px; color: rgb(255, 255, 255); background-color: red;">Red line</span> shows the "next day's waking hours."
 Use the left horizontal axis to determine the value of this line.
+- Fuchsia line and gray line show the siesta/nap period.

 ## Sample data interpretation (Phase shift tab)